Exit

 What does clear snot mean?

-What does bright yellow snot mean?
+What does bright yellow nasal discharge mean?

-What does green snot mean?
+What does green snot indicate?

 If you still have green snot after 12 days or have had constant green snot for months, it may be time to call your doctor.